 Heed to stranger danger

 Wariness around strangers isn't just for kids.
 Take the tips provided by the National Crime Prevention Council (NCPC) and modify them for your own use.
 As you may recall, kids confronted by strangers are told to think, "No, Go, Yell, Tell."
 That stands for "say no," "run away," "yell as loud as possible," and "tell a trusted adult."
 When you are approached by a stranger, perhaps asking for cash, the best way to handle it is to figuratively say "no" by walking away, said Evelyn Hannon, editor of the travel site journeywoman.com.
 "The moment you reach for your wallet, you are giving a potential thief a clue about where you keep your cash.
 I always pretend I don't understand and I walk on," she said.
 "Save your charity for when you are at home and can understand better whether the 'asker' is dangerous or not."
+These are the secrets burglars won't tell you.

 Keep your cool

 If a fellow shopper, airline passenger, or even pedestrian makes a rude comment, remain courteous, said travel expert Stefanie Michaels, also known as Adventure Girl.
 "A simple thank you and apology works wonders and goes a long way with passengers [and others]," said Michaels.
-"The old adage, 'courtesy is contagious' is more powerful than ever, with cramped airline seats, oversold flights, and cranky passengers."
+"The old adage 'courtesy is contagious' is more powerful than ever, with cramped airline seats, oversold flights, and cranky passengers."

 Dress to blend in

 It's fine to chat with fellow shoppers, passengers, and others, but Hannon advises it's best to "remain a mystery."
 In casual conversation, never divulge to strangers where you are staying and why you are traveling.
 When other travelers ask you what you do for a living and you're not sure if they can be trusted, tell them you're a policewoman on holiday.
 I do it all the time just to be on the safe side."
-Find out scary signs you're an easy target for a criminal.

 Leave a trail